Skip to content

 ---Output the data from the API ready for inlining into the current buffer

----@param data table The streamed JSON data from the API, also formatted by the format_data handler
+---@param data table The streamed JSON data from the API

 ---@param context table Useful context about the buffer to inline to